2018 CONIFA World Football Cup: Qualification

+Matches played in WFC do not count towards qualification points totals.; Only the first two matches between teams accrue points.; Additional matches are only considered if played as part of a tournament.; Only the ten matches where a team accrued the most points are considered.; If a member hosts a continental championship during the qualifying period, it receives additional points (number of participants × 3).;

 By the criteria set out, the qualification process began in January 2016, when Western Armenia played its first official game against the reserve team of the French club Olympique de Marseille.
 The first team to qualify automatically was Tamil Eelam, by winning the single match CONIFA Challenger Cup against the Romani people in March 2016.
 Following this, two further, multi-team competitions were awarded qualification status by CONIFA, the Hungary Heritage Cup, played between four CONIFA members representing the Hungarian diaspora, and the World Unity Cup, which was a tournament containing teams representing a number of displaced peoples.
 The winners of both of these tournaments were guaranteed qualification for the World Football Cup.